zinzied/Simple-Py-to-Exe-Converter/README.md

 8. **Convert**: Click the "Convert" button to start the conversion process.
 The progress bar will indicate that the process is ongoing.

-9. **Completion**: A message box will notify you whether the conversion was successful or if it failed.
+9. **Completion**: A message box will notify you whether the conversion was successful or if it failed and save the errors into log file.

 ## ScreenShot